pwnedu/PackageHub/README.md

 ## A Package Manager for Kiltec's Unity Tools

-### This installer will give access to the following packages:
+### This will give access to manage the following packages:

 1. Project Setup (Setup folders and templates)
 2. CustomAttributes (Custom Inspector)